Wedding customs by country: Vietnam

+North American customs

-United States and Canadian customs
+United States

 In a typical year there are about 2.2 million weddings in the United States and this is expected to rise to 2.6 million in 2022.
 According to wedding website The Knot, 10 percent of weddings will be held on Monday through Thursday in 2022 mainly due to the increase in Saturday vows and lower costs of weekday weddings.

-Most weddings in the United States and Canada follow a similar pattern to an English wedding.
+Most weddings in the United States follow a similar pattern to an English wedding.
 It traditionally follows the white wedding type (see also Wedding types below), which originates from the white color of the bride's wedding dress, but refers to an entire wedding routine.
 Customs and traditions vary, but common components are listed below.